mkner/robo-util/docs/functions.rst

   Note that the robots current position **(x0,y0)** and the position of the remote object at range **d** returned as **(x1,y1)** are in the *same* coordinate frame.
 There are no frame transforms between, for instance, the robots frame and a world frame.
-  The angle **theta**, for instance, the direction a ranging sensor would point at is in the robots frame relative to 0 degrees that is assumed to be the robots front, center and forward heading.
+  But,the angle **theta**, for instance, the direction that a ranging sensor would point at, is in the robots frame relative to 0 degrees that is assumed to be the robots front, center and forward heading on the robot itself.
 Also, **theta** is not to be confused with a
   typically notated **phi** that would be the robots heading if its pose is (x0,y0,phi) in a world frame or whatever frame it is configured to operate and move in.